Early modern Britain: Glorious Revolution 1688–89

 When Charles II died in 1685, his brother became King James II; he ruled with the support of the Tory party.
 He forced a series of highly unpopular proposals that would restore Catholicism to England.
 The Monmouth Rebellion broke out in western areas that was brutally suppressed.
 Elite opinion strongly turned against the king, and in late 1688 the elites invited William III and Mary II to govern.
-James went into exile in France, where his claims to the English throne were promoted by King Louis XIV.
+James went into exile in France, where his claims to the English throne were promoted by his ally King Louis XIV.
 In England the claims were upheld by the Jacobite faction of Tories, who in alliance with France were a military threat to the throne for the next half-century.

 William III ruled 1689–1702, while his wife Queen Mary II was the nominal co-ruler until her death in 1694.
 Constitutionally, the Glorious Revolution established a precedent that British monarchs could not govern without the consent of Parliament, as enacted through the Glorious Revolution of 1688, the passage of the English Bill of Rights, and the Hanoverian succession.